Lash Extension Safety and Aftercare Sourcing Archive for Quality Checks

 “I want to take a break to let them breathe.”“Okay, see you later.”“Hair doesn’t have lungs; it doesn’t need to breathe.
 It needs to be clean.
 Let’s switch you to a lower-weight Volume Set so you can maintain the look without stress.”

-6. Aftercare as Liability Protection
+6. Aftercare as risk Protection

 Sometimes, the client is the source of the damage.